dchang0524/AlphaChicken/README.md

 Estimate the number of eggs each side can still collect:

-Eggs in my Voronoi region (I’m strictly closer).
+- Eggs in my Voronoi region (I’m strictly closer).

-Eggs in contested regions, weighted by distance and likelihood of winning the race.
+- Eggs in contested regions, weighted by distance and likelihood of winning the race.

-Eggs in my unreachable-by-opponent region, weighted higher.
+- Eggs in my unreachable-by-opponent region, weighted higher.

-Capped by available moves (min(moves_left/2, egg_count)).
+- Capped by available moves (min(moves_left/2, egg_count)).

 This approximates the upper bound on future material.

-(Potential Improvement: Build a probabilisitc model based on the difference of the distance to that square from both players)
+Potential Improvements: Build a probabilisitc model based on the difference of the distance to that square from both players to define ownership.
+Create a better approximation for eggs you can collect given the number of moves, possibly by computing each connected component of unclaimed eggs and then calculating the distances between each component.

 ### 1.3 Distance-to-Egg Bonus (Endgame)

 When the nearest egg is far and alpha–beta cannot see the capture sequence:

-Add a small bonus inversely proportional to distance.
+- Add a small bonus inversely proportional to distance.

-Allows search to choose lines that actually reach eggs later.
+- Allows search to choose lines that actually reach eggs later.

 ## 2. Spatial Control & Region Structure
 ### 2.1 Voronoi Space Difference

 The core spatial metric:

 Compute per-player Voronoi regions (distance-only BFS).

+A square where I can reach first before my opponent belongs to my Voronoi region.

+Technically, if there were no trapdoors or turn limit, you can't overcome this space difference.

 Reward:

-Larger owned region
+- Larger owned region

-Better frontier control
+- Better frontier control

-Strategic positions (e.g., central reachability)
+- Strategic positions (e.g., central reachability)

-Voronoi naturally encodes mobility, territory, and long-term potential eggs.
+- Voronoi naturally encodes mobility, territory, and long-term potential eggs.

 ### 2.2 Contested Squares